Wombaroo Lorikeet & Honeyeater Food

 Directions

-Add half the water to the powder first and mix until dispersed.
-Then add the remaining water and mix thoroughly.
-Prepared food can be stored in the fridge for a day or can be frozen for up to 2 weeks.
-It is useful to make-up larger quantities and store it frozen in small portions (e.g. ice cube trays), so that the required daily feed volumes can be easily thawed out.
+Add half the water to the powder first and mix until dispersed, then add the remaining water and mix thoroughly.
+Prepared food can be stored in the fridge for a day or frozen for up to 2 weeks.
+It is useful to make up larger quantities and freeze them in small portions (e.g. ice cube trays), so daily feed volumes can be thawed as needed.

 Captive Birds

-Use as the maintenance diet for captive lorikeets, lories & honeyeaters.
+Use as the maintenance diet for captive lorikeets, lories and honeyeaters.
 Overfeeding can cause obesity, so feed the suggested amounts in the feeding guide.
-In hot weather provide fresh food in the morning and evening to prevent spoilage.
+In hot weather provide fresh food morning and evening to prevent spoilage.
 Offer fresh water, fruit and blossom daily.

 Supplementing Wild Birds

-Set up an elevated feeding station.
-Provide the prepared food in a shallow, glazed bowl.
-Ration daily feed to no more than 10mL per lorikeet or 5mL per honeyeater.
-Limit the frequency of food offered to reduce dependence on the food.
-Remove the bowl daily and thoroughly clean it.
-Disease transmission and the presence of predators can be a problem at feed stations.
-An alternative to direct feeding is to plant native shrubs and provide fresh water.
+Set up an elevated feeding station and provide the prepared food in a shallow, glazed bowl.
+Ration daily feed to no more than 10mL per lorikeet or 5mL per honeyeater, and limit how often food is offered to reduce dependence on it.
+Remove the bowl daily and clean it thoroughly.
+Disease transmission and predators can be a problem at feed stations; an alternative to direct feeding is to plant native shrubs and provide fresh water.

 You may also like